NxPKG/khulnasoft-docs/content/magic-network-monitoring/_index.md

 {{<related header="DDoS Protection" href="/ddos-protection/" product="ddos-protection">}}

-Provides HTTP DDoS attack protection for zones onboarded to Cloudflare in addition to L3 and L4 DDoS attack protection.
+Provides HTTP DDoS attack protection for zones onboarded to Khulnasoft in addition to L3 and L4 DDoS attack protection.
 {{</related>}}

-{{<related header="Cloudflare Network Interconnect" href="/network-interconnect/" product="network-interconnect">}}
+{{<related header="Khulnasoft Network Interconnect" href="/network-interconnect/" product="network-interconnect">}}

-Connects your network infrastructure directly with Cloudflare – rather than using the public Internet – for a more reliable and secure experience.
+Connects your network infrastructure directly with Khulnasoft – rather than using the public Internet – for a more reliable and secure experience.
 {{</related>}}

 ## More resources